UCL/research-computing-with-cpp/01cpp/sec05Inheritance.md

   * Methods you don't want to implement in derived class
   * Methods that don't make sense in derived class
   * Methods that are unneeded in derived class
-  * If you have a list of something, and someone else swapping a Square/Rectangle would cause problems
+  * If you have a list of something, and someone else swapping a derived type would cause problems
 * Then you have probably got your inheritance wrong